 In a documentary on jazz in Britain, Blue Notes drummer, Louis Moholo-Moholo, talks of how he would have to play behind a curtain when performing with a white band.
 Musicians would only be booked or offered recording deals if they complied with the demands of the industry – what to play, who to play with, and how to play it.

 Saxophonist for The Blue Notes, Nikele Moyake, was forced home by ill-health shortly after the festival, but the remainder of the band stayed abroad for most of their lives, with only Moholo-Moholo eventually returning home in 2005.
-In 1995 a live recording, taken in Durban while the band was on their farewell tour was finally released, and in 2011 The Blue Notes Tribute Orkestra was formed as a way of bringing the band’s music back home, but the original magic of The Blue Notes was never experienced by the majority of South Africans, and you have to wonder about all the other incredible musicians, and painters, and actors, and dancers that were lost to our country….
+In 1995, a live recording, taken in Durban while the band was on their farewell tour was finally released.
+In 2011, The Blue Notes Tribute Orkestra was formed as a way of bringing the band’s music back home, but the original magic of The Blue Notes was never experienced by the majority of South Africans, and you have to wonder about all the other incredible musicians, and painters, and actors, and dancers that were lost to our country….